Agenda

 State Partners Track

-Patti Hodge, MA, CRC, Statewide Transition Specialist – Staff Development, Department for Aging and Rehabilitation Services (DARS)
+Patricia Hodge, M.A., CRC, Statewide Transition Specialist, Department for Aging and Rehabilitative Services

 The Division of Rehabilitative Services (DRS) works together with students, youth, families, schools, and community agencies and organizations to provide services that promote successful transitions from school to work and adult life.
 DRS offers two sets of services to help students with disabilities move from school to post-school life: pre-employment transition services (Pre-ETS) and vocational rehabilitation (VR) transition services.